Extracts Shared Item IDs from the front and/or back side of geometries and adds them as traits or a list attribute.

 Features with extracted IDs added as traits or a list attribute.

-Features that had no ID extracted.
+Features that have no ID to extract.

 This parameter specifies whether to extract Appearances, Textures, Rasters, or Geometry Definitions.